sumitnegikv369/micro_frontend_implementation/readme.md

 #### Example Routing in the Container Module

 In `MainLayout.jsx` of the container module, we implemented routing to different micro-frontends.
-For example, routing is done to `ProductContent` and `PDPContent`.
+For example, routing is done to `ProductList` and `PDPContent`.

 ### Dynamic Component Loading

-We can dynamically load components from remotely deployed URLs.
+And also we can dynamically load components from remotely deployed URLs.
 Here is an example of how to load the `Header` component dynamically:

 ```javascript
 import React, { useState, useEffect } from 'react';